Stretch Marks In Teenagers: How To Deal With Them

 You may use anti-stretch marks OTC products for fading the marks.
 However, make sure to use them religiously and regularly.

-If your stretch marks are severe and not fading with preventive measures and regular moisturizing, consult a doctor for proper evaluation and treatment.
-Usually, the doctor may prescribe the following options for treating stretch marks.
+If your stretch marks are severe and not fading with preventive measures and regular moisturizing, consult a dermatologist for proper evaluation and treatment.
+Usually, the dermatologist may prescribe the following options for treating stretch marks.

 Medical Treatment Options

-- Laser Therapy: This works by removing the top layer of your skin using lasers.
+- Laser Therapy: This works by removing the top layer of your skin and inducing the regeneration of proteins using lasers.

 - Microdermabrasion: This is a process where the top layer of the skin is exfoliated using a handheld device.